Pendo720/N.J-Matata/index.md

 |-------|
 |![](/gh-images/mfront.png)|

-> **Description**
+**Description**
 >   The event of interest is generated using the proximity sensor of the mobile app.
-On submission - which happens when the button labelled 'Post'
+On submission - which happens when the button labelled 'POST'
 >   is clicked; the event data is posted to the backend.
 The backend registers the event and notifies any subscribed clients of the new event.
 >   The notifications from the backend is processed and the dashboard is updated to reflect the system changes.